lxkearns-evcc/CS141-Final-Project/README.md

 ## 🌍 Overview

 This tool provides a personalized, menu-driven experience.
 As you navigate through the app, it tracks your profile, including your carbon footprint, your score on the climate equity quiz, and the conservation groups you have chosen to "join.".
-It runs as a command line app through the shell.

 ## ✨ Features

 * **Dynamic User Dashboard:** Automatically updates and displays your username, quiz scores, carbon footprint, and joined groups at the top of the main menu.